It’s been six months

 for language classes

-and strolls around town,
+and walks around town,

-how isolated
+to ignore how isolated

 In Yongsan Park, two